 “I am responsible for others’ happiness.”

-By examining these patterns, clients gain awareness of how past experiences influence current thoughts and behaviors, making it possible to replace self-criticism with self-compassion.
-Low self-esteem can sometimes stem from challenging family dynamics.
-For more on how past relationships impact your sense of self, see my post on Therapy for Dysfunctional Family Patterns.
+By examining these patterns, clients gain awareness of how past experiences influence current thoughts and behaviors.
+Therefore, it becomes possible to soften self-criticism and practice genuine self-compassion.
+For further exploration you may also find my post on Therapy for Dysfunctional Family Patterns helpful, especially if your self-esteem was shaped by challenging relationships.

 How Therapy Builds Confidence and Inner Strength